Which of the following statements correctly describes a differenc... | Study Prep in Pearson+

-Which of the following statements correctly describes a difference between vine charcoal, compressed charcoal, and powdered charcoal?
+Which of the following statements correctly describes a difference between metals and nonmetals on the periodic table?

 A